Description

 Impact

 The vulnerability resides in the Linux KVM arm64 implementation.
-When an error occurs after hyp_pin_shared_mem() succeeds, the cleanup logic skips unpinning host vCPU and SVE state references, permanently leaking pin counts on the host.
+When an error occurs after hyp_pin_shared_mem() succeeds, the cleanup logic skips unpinning host VCPU and SVE state references, permanently leaking pin counts on the host.
 Additionally, the newly created vCPU pointer is published with a plain store, allowing concurrent readers to observe a partially initialized object.
 These defects can lead to resource exhaustion and unreliable kernel state, potentially resulting in service disruption for the host system.

 Affected Systems

-All Linux distributions running a kernel that includes the KVM arm64 code path are affected, as the flaw pertains to the generic Linux kernel kernel module.
+All Linux distributions running a kernel that includes the KVM arm64 code path are affected, as the flaw pertains to the generic Linux kernel module.
 Users must verify whether the patch that fixes the pin leak and ordering has been applied in their specific kernel release.

 Risk and Exploitability

-Generated by OpenCVE AI on May 28, 2026 at 11:42 UTC.
+Generated by OpenCVE AI on June 10, 2026 at 22:47 UTC.

 Remediation